 To see who’s in jail at Broadwater County Detention Center you need to go to their web site and perform an inmate lookup.

 The Broadwater County Detention Center Inmate List is an online list of persons who have been arrested and are in jail, which includes current status, bail amount (if applicable), and times the inmate can have visitors.
 You can also get information on anybody processed or released in the past 24-hour period.
 Jail inmates are listed in alphabetical order by their last name.
 You will be able to get their arrest information quicker if you enter their name, date of birth, or inmate ID.

 If the person you are looking for may be locked up at a different jail you will want to check the other Montana county jails in our Montana County Jail Guide: List of all county jails in Montana

 A mugshot, also called a booking photograph, is the photo that the jail takes when you get booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will appear on the photos, and they will be on file.